 PD: What I think it says is that Coles’ heart isn't in it.
-They can have all the marketing language and verbiage around demanding a greener planet and have environmental peace but ultimately they're being reactive to louder parts of their consumer base but actually not clear or aligned on their environmental principles.
+They can have all the marketing language and verbiage around demanding a greener planet but ultimately, they're being reactive to louder parts of their consumer base and are not clear or aligned on their environmental principles.

-Lauren Kelly (Account Director): I would say it is indicative of the lack of higher order purpose that sits inside the Coles brand to begin with.
+Lauren Kelly (Account Director): I would say it is indicative of the lack of higher order purpose that sits inside the Coles brand at the moment.
 Strong brands sort people in, they sort people out and they dictate behaviours as a result.
-Coles is in trouble because it's lost its sense of purpose, if it ever had it in the first place.
+This activity suggests Coles has lost its sense of purpose.

 PN: The Coles website promotes very actively their commitment to environmental initiatives.
 It is a fundamental inconsistency now.

-Q: Other retail brands are in a similar situation in terms of pressure around cleaning up their environmental act – what lessons can they take away from the Coles fiasco?
+Q: Other retail brands are in a similar situation in terms of pressure around cleaning up their environmental act.
+What lessons can they take away from the Coles plastic bag issue?

 PD: As a brand, if you're going to take on an initiative, whether it's customer led, or whether it's something you want to stand for, be bold and do it thoroughly.
 Be completely and passionately aligned behind it.
 If there are negative reactions, then help your customers along on the journey to understand why you are doing it.
 Don't abandon it at the first sign of heat.

 RD: I think the lesson here is that flipflopping breeds cynicism inside your consumer base.
 They will not believe that you are an authentic brand anymore.
-If you keep on flipflopping between decisions it will damage trust.
-Aldi have been plastic bag free for years and didn’t wait until there's been massive national consumer pressure to do so.
-They did the right thing from the get go.
+If you keep flipflopping between decisions it will damage trust.
+Aldi has been plastic bag free for years and didn’t wait for massive national consumer pressure to do so.
+They did the right thing from the get-go.
 So the lesson can be learned, consistency breeds belief in brands.

 LK: I think the big lesson here is how important it is to be clear on what you stand for in the first place.
-If Coles was truly clear on what it stood for and lived and breathed, then they would have had the impetus to proactively change their behaviour to protect the environment.
+If Coles was clearer on what it stood for and lived and breathed, then they would have been much more consistent in their actions here.
 I think the big lesson that other brands need to take note of is that when you don't know what you stand for, it's very easy to lose your way.